 Called to Serve

-Boston’s Basilica of Our Lady of Perpetual Help is one of twenty-two parishes served by the Redemptorists of the Baltimore Province.
-With an honored heritage dating back to 1869, our multi faceted parish has been a foundational ministry that has thrived for our a century.
+Boston’s Basilica of Our Lady of Perpetual Help is one of over twenty parishes served by the Redemptorists of the Baltimore Province.
+With an honored heritage dating back to 1869, our multi faceted parish has been a foundational ministry that has thrived for over a century.
 Redemptorists today strive to meet the challenges in the life of the Church through diverse evangelization efforts.
 Tending to the needs of numerous cultures, languages and opportunities, Boston’s community continues the ongoing work of outreach to the poor, sick and marginalized.

 History & Leadership

 St. Alphonsus Liguori founded the Congregation of the Most Holy Redeemer (Redemptorists) in Naples, Italy in 1732.
 The original mission as set forth by St. Alphonsus was to strive to follow the example of Jesus Christ in preaching the Gospel to the poor, particularly to those who live on the margins of society.

 St. Alphonsus was a brilliant, articulate, pragmatic preacher.
 He knew how to reach ordinary people who had limited education and very real needs.
 They followed this gifted preacher from church to church and town to town to hear him preach the message of hope in Christ for all people.
 This message called many men to the priesthood and to the congregation to continue the work Alphonsus started.
 By the early 1800’s Redemptorist communities were established in the Austro-Hungarian Empire, Germany, Belgium and Holland.
 In 1832, the centennial year of the foundation of the Congregation, six Redemptorist missionaries (three priests and three brothers) traveled to the United States of America to establish the first mission outside of Europe.